The Afterparty (TV series): Development

-Miller conceived of The Afterparty in the early 2010's, where he wanted to make a murder mystery showing the different perspectives of the murder from its witnesses, inspired by his love of the murder-mystery genre and Akira Kurosawa's Rashomon.
+Miller conceived of The Afterparty in the early 2010s, where he wanted to make a murder mystery showing the different perspectives of the murder from its witnesses, inspired by his love of the murder-mystery genre and Akira Kurosawa's Rashomon.
 The high school reunion aspect was added after Miller attended a high school reunion himself, thinking it would be a unique setting for such a concept.
 Miller initially wrote it as a feature-length screenplay on his own while he was making Cloudy with a Chance of Meatballs and 21 Jump Street with Lord.
-The Afterparty was set-up at Sony Pictures as a film, with Miller as sole writer and director, while producing the film along with Lord, Jonathan Kadin, and Hannah Minghella.
+In June 2013, the project was set-up at Sony Pictures as a film titled The Reunion, with Miller as sole writer and director, while producing the film along with Lord, Jonathan Kadin, and Hannah Minghella.
 However, the film never came to fruition due to commitments with The Lego Movie and 22 Jump Street.
-Lord and Miller were still optimistic in making The Reunion while promoting The Lego Movie, so when Miller considered making The Afterparty, he made the decision to make it as a mini-series.
+Lord and Miller were still optimistic in making The Reunion while promoting The Lego Movie, so when Miller considered making the project in later years, he made the decision to make it as a mini-series.
 Miller felt that expanding the concept into a series would allow him to properly develop the characters.
 Doing so also gave Miller the idea to present each version of the event as a separate genre in line with the respective POV's of each witness.

 On June 24, 2020, it was announced that Apple TV+ had given the production an eight-episode straight-to-series order, now titled The Afterparty.
 The series is created by Miller who is also the showrunner and is expected to executive produce alongside Lord while Aubrey Lee is a producer.
 Production companies involved with the series were slated to consist of Sony Pictures Television and TriStar Television.
 On March 2, 2022, Apple TV+ renewed the series for a second season.
 On April 27, 2022, it was revealed that the second season would consist of ten episodes, two more than the first, and will revolve around a murder mystery at a wedding.
 It was also revealed Anthony King would be serving as co-showrunner along with Miller.

+On January 24, 2023, The Afterparty executive producer Katie Miller announced via Instagram Live that a third season had entered development, beginning "Day 1… [of] The Afterparty S3" and its writing room; consequently, the second season finale of The Afterparty, aired September 6, 2023, ended with a teaser for a third season following a murder following the after-party for the premiere of X Marks the Murder Spot, Danner's film about the events of the first season, featuring Jaleel White as himself and Gemma Chan, Keke Palmer, and Elijah Wood as unnamed actors starring in Danner's film, with the idea of them reprising their roles in a potential third season.

+On October 13, 2023, it was revealed that Apple TV+ had cancelled the series and would not order a third season.